MailOnline/Reactor/README.md

         2. Request failed: send an error ❌
        2. **No**: send an error ❌

-This particular flow is provided by Reactor.
+This particular flow is provided out of the box by Reactor.
 In the future we will provide others.

 ## Why should you use Reactor? ✅